rjohnsen/threathunting-book/content/part-5/device-centric-pivoting.md

 5. Pivot to file, logon, registry, named-pipe, and alert evidence.
 6. Compare with the device role, peers, user history, and change records.
 7. Record telemetry gaps and alternative explanations.
-8. Expand fleet-wide only after identifying stable behaviors or pivots.
+8. Expand fleet-wide only after identifying stable behaviours or pivots.

 ## References